jrobenal/Chat-with-your-docs/chat-with-your-docs-main/README.md

 # Chat with Your Documents

-This Streamlit application allows users to upload a document (Word or text), ask questions about the document, and receive responses using a language model.
+This Streamlit application allows users to upload a document (Word or text), ask questions about the document, and receive responses using Amazon Bedrock for Embeddings and Claude for the language model.

 ## Prerequisites